2026.01.c

 }

-To perform this operation, the client must belong to a group that has been assigned the RI Admin or Data Bridge Admin roles.
+To perform this operation, the client must have the IC-VPN entitlement and belong to a group that has been assigned the RI Admin or Data Bridge Admin roles.

 Delete VPN Connection

-The Delete VPN Connections operation (DELETE platform/tenantData/v1/vpnconnections/{vpnconnectionId}) deletes the specified VPN configuration setting.
+The Delete VPN Connections operation (DELETE platform/tenantData/v1/vpnconnections/{vpnconnectionId}) deletes the specified VPN connection.